Youssefshawky969/Tech-Stack/Python Automation.md

 Boto3 exposes AWS services through four main interfaces:

-1- Client: Low-level 1:1 mapping to AWS APIs and Detailed control, raw dictionary responses 2- Resource: High-level, object-oriented abstraction and Clean, Pythonic operations 3- Paginator: Handles multi-page AWS API responses and Large listing operations 4- Waiter: Waits for state transitions of AWS resources and Asynchronous operations
+**1- Client:** It provide a low-level and 1:1 mapping to AWS APIs and Detailed control, raw dictionary responses

+**2- Resource:** Provide high-level, object-oriented abstraction and Clean, Pythonic operations

+**3- Paginator:** It handles multi-page AWS API responses and Large listing operations

+**4- Waiter:** Waits for state transitions of AWS resources and Asynchronous operations

 Each serves a different purpose in automation and application development.